lwjohnst86/analyzing-cohorts-course/chapter1.md

 xp: 100
 ```

 One of the first things to explore is the number of cases, as this will help inform what you can ask of the data and how to analyze it.
-Remember, for longitudinal data, you need to count by the time period, as each participant could have several rows per collection wave.
+Remember, for longitudinal data, you need to count by the time period, as each participant could have several rows because of multiple collection waves.

 Next, count the number of cases and non-cases for prevalent myocardial infarction (MI, aka heart attack) and coronary heart disease (CHD) at each visit.
-Both dplyr and tidyr have been loaded and all variables have been added back into `explore_framingham`.
+Both dplyr and tidyr are loaded and all variables have been added back into `explore_framingham`.

 `@pre_exercise_code`
 ```{r}